Jeff Andretti

-Jeff Andretti (born April 14, 1964) is a former American professional race car driver.
+Jeff Andretti (born April 14, 1964) is an American former professional race car driver.
 He competed in the Champ Car World Series and was the series' Rookie of the Year in 1991.

 Early life and education

 Andretti was born in Bethlehem, Pennsylvania, on April 14, 1964, the youngest son of Dee Ann (Hoch) and Italian-born 1969 Indianapolis 500 and 1978 Formula 1 World Champion Mario Andretti.
 His older brother is Michael Andretti, and his uncle is Aldo Andretti.
 His nephew is Marco Andretti, who is the son of his brother, Michael.
 He is also the cousin of Aldo's two sons, John Andretti and Adam Andretti.
 The Andretti family became the first family to have four relatives (Michael, Mario, Jeff, and John) to compete in the same series, which occurred during the CART series.